dkg/PGPy2/docs/source/examples/keys.rst

 Unlocking Protected Secret Keys
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you have a key that is protected with a passphrase, you will need to unlock it first.
-PGPy handles this using a context manager block, which also removes the unprotected key material from the object once execution exits that block.
+PGPy2 handles this using a context manager block, which also removes the unprotected key material from the object once execution exits that block.

 Key unlocking is quite simple::